AIHelpsSoft/documentations/IntegrationWithAggregators.md

 }
 ```

-All services are grouped in categories.
+All services are grouped into categories.
 Categories are objects with next fields:
 - `id` - category id (not needed in our scenario)
 - `name` - category name
 - `categories` - child categories for current category
 - `items` - services located in this category
-Categories and services are presented in hierarchical view.
-Root is base category with null `id` and without name.
+Categories and services are presented in a hierarchical view.
+The root is a base category with null `id` and without a name.

-Each service has next fields:
+Each service has the next fields:
 - `id` - service id (will be used for booking)
 - `name` - services name
 - `description` - optional service description (with basic HTML formatting)
-- `duration` - service duration in minutes
+- `duration` - service duration, in minutes
 - `gender` (`both`/`male`/`female`) - client gender for current service
 - `location_prices` - prices for current service for different professionals and employees (service price can differ in different locations and for different professionals)
   + `location` - location, for which price is given, see section [Working with chains (networks)](#chains) for details